DuheeH/Automate-DevEnv-AWS/README.md

             - show resource_name: this will show you the resource and the current configuration of that resource
                 - example: terraform state show aws_instance.dev_node
         - terraform show
-            - Used when you need detailed information about specific resources or the entire infrastructure.
+            - Used when you need detailed information about specific resources or the entire infrastructure
         - terraform fmt
             - formats the code to look nicer
         - terraform plan